 In 1961, when I was 12 years old, I started rock climbing in Southern California.
 I spent my first summer climbing in Yosemite in 1965 and in 1966 I moved to Yosemite full time.
 I have lived, climbed and back packed in Yosemite and the Sierra ever since.
 I am married and have two grown children that still consider Yosemite home.

 I started guiding rock climbing, hiking, back country and natural history tours in 1970 and have been doing it ever since.
 Meeting people from all over the world and all walks of life and sharing Yosemite with them is a very important part of my life.
 People are the key to preservation.
-Hopefully I will be able to pass on an enthusiasm and a feeling for how important it is to preserve special places like Yosemite.

 Have you ever hiked along a mountain trail early on a crisp April morning, hundreds of feet above a river rushing through the rocky canyon below, just to catch a glimpse of springtime dew drops gracing the delicate petals of a wildflower?